 Do use our search tool on this page to check that the solicitors are approved by both mortgage companies.
 Having checked that they are your lawyer should be able to tie up the two conveyancing matters but you should talk with you lawyer and communicate your expectations and needs.

 I am in need of some leasehold conveyancing in Bedfont.
 Before I get started I would like to find out the number of years remaining on the lease.

 If the lease is recorded at the land registry - and 99.9% are in Bedfont - then the leasehold title will always include the basic details of the lease, namely the date; the term; and the original parties.
 From a conveyancing perspective such details then enable any prospective buyer and lender to confirm that any lease they are looking at is the one relevant to that title.
 For any other purpose, such as confirming how long the term was granted for and calculating what is left, then the register should be sufficient on it's own.

 I have tried to negotiate informally with with my landlord to extend my lease without any joy.
 Can the Leasehold Valuation Tribunal adjudicate on such matters?
 Can you recommend a Bedfont conveyancing firm to help?

 if there is a missing landlord or where there is disagreement about what the lease extension should cost, under the relevant statutes you can apply to the First-tier Tribunal (Property Chamber) to arrive at the sum to be paid.

-An example of a Lease Extension case for a Bedfont property is 147 Redford Close in June 2012.
+An example of a Lease Extension matter before the tribunal for a Bedfont flat is 147 Redford Close in June 2012.
 The Tribunal determined the lease extension premium to be at £4,200 This case affected 1 flat.
-The number of years remaining on the existing lease(s) was 82.93 years.
+The unexpired lease term was 82.93 years.